 Every day the programming languages are being developed and updated, as it is a really dynamic field.
 We notice how new codes emerge that manage to position themselves in the technology market and then stop capturing so much attention.
-Here’s what programming languages you should learn to succeed in 2019.
+Here’s what programming languages you should learn to succeed.

 If you are a developer looking to position yourself in the market, you must constantly keep improving your skills while paying attention to the current demands of employers.